oroinc/documentation/backend/security/acl.rst

 Configuring Permissions for Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To be able to protect access to your entities, you first have to configure which permissions can be granted to a user to them.
-Use the ``security`` scope in the ``defaultValues`` section of the ``@Config`` annotation:
+Use the ``security`` scope in the ``defaultValues`` section of the ``#[Config]`` attribute:

-.. oro_integrity_check:: fb8474e8e60746445c47ecffa50c805c058e1d7f
+.. oro_integrity_check:: fe693de67967f5e5dcbef9df036a882bb6b0654e

     .. literalinclude:: /code_examples/commerce/demo/Entity/Favorite.php
         :caption: src/Acme/Bundle/DemoBundle/Entity/Favorite.php
         :language: php
-        :lines: 24-25, 36-41, 45-46
+        :lines: 20-21, 30, 31-33

 .. note:: After changing ACL in the Config annotation, run the `oro:entity-config:update` command in the console to apply changes.